cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/jailbreak-removal/removing-palera1n-atv.md

 ---
 lang: en_US
 title: Removing palera1n (Apple TV)
-description: Guide to removing palera1n (Apple TV)
+description: Guide to removing palera1n on the Apple TV
 permalink: /removing-palera1n-tv
 ---

 If you want to remove palera1n, you can use the commands below on a PC/Mac while your device is connected.
 To remove the jailbreak, you **do not have to restore your device**.

 ::: tip

 This guide assumes you are using a computer that already has palera1n installed.
 You can use the same computer you used before to install palera1n on your device.
-If you are using a different computer that does not have palera1n installed, follow the <router-link to="/installing-palera1n-tvos-18.2">Installing palera1n (tvOS)</router-link> guide to download palera1n, then return to this page when you reach the "Running palera1n" section (but do not follow the steps in that section).
+If you are using a different computer that does not have palera1n installed, follow the <router-link to="/installing-palera1n-atv">Installing palera1n (Apple TV)</router-link> guide to download palera1n, then return to this page when you reach the "Running palera1n" section (but do not follow the steps in that section).

 :::

 ## Requirements